biagiocornacchia/microsoft-presidio-using-grpc/README.md

     4. score_threshold: A minimum value for which to return an identified entity
     5. return_decision_process: it decides if the analysis decision process steps returned in the response.

-    </br>By this "method" the client specifies eventually his options and sends them to the server.
+    Using this method the client specifies eventually his options and sends them to the server.
 The server will store them into a json file and returns and Ack message containing UUID assigned from the server to the client during the first step.

 - `GetAnalyzerResults` </br> The client specifies his UUID and makes a request to get analyzer results.
 The server uses the original text and eventually json files containing the options specified by the client and performs the analisis.
 Then it returns found entities in the text, so the client will save them into a file called `"filename-results.txt"` which resides in `analyzer-results` folder.